Scale invariance vs conformal invariance: Other dimensions or less symmetry

 \begin{itemize}

 \item In $d=1$, due to the lack of Poincar\'e invariance, we cannot use the Reeh-Schlieder theorem.
 This is a major drawback.
 If we assume its validity then scale invariance implies conformal invariance \cite{Nakayama:2012ed}.
 Similarly, the boundary $g$-theorem \cite{Affleck:1991tk}, which claims that boundary entropy of the two-dimensional system is monotonically decreasing along the renormalization group flow, can be proved \cite{Friedan:2003yc}\cite{Friedan:2005dj}.
 On the other hand, a quantum field theory in $d=1$ is equivalent to a simple quantum mechanical system, and there are examples of cyclic renormalization group flow \cite{Efimov:1970zz} realized in non-relativistic field theories \cite{Nishida:2007de} as well as the system with scale invariance without conformal invariance \cite{Nakayama:2012ed}.
+In these cases, the Reeh-Schlieder theorem does not hold so the formal argument does not apply.

-\item In $d=3$, the candidate of Zamolodchikov's $c$-function is the finite part of the $\mathbb{S}^3$ partition function $F=-\log Z_{\mathbb{S}^3}|_{\mathrm{reg}}$ as we will elaborate a little more in the next section.
-This is equivalent to the finite part of the entanglement entropy of the half $\mathbb{S}^3$.
-It is an interesting open question if there is a strong version of the $F$-theorem that would imply equivalence between scale invariance and conformal invariance in $d=3$.
+\item In $d=3$ dimension, a candidate of Zamolodchikov's $c$-function is the finite part of the $\mathbb{S}^3$ partition function $F=-\log Z_{\mathbb{S}^3}|_{\mathrm{reg}}$ as we will elaborate a little more in section \ref{ftheorem}.
+This is equivalent to the finite part of the entanglement entropy of the half $\mathbb{S}^3$ when the theory is at the conformal fixed point.
+It is an interesting open question if there is a strong version of the $F$-theorem that would imply enhancement from scale invariance to conformal invariance in $d=3$ dimension.
 We have more to say in section \ref{ftheorem}.